turbot/terraform-provider-pipes/docs/resources/workspace.md

 - `database_name` - The name of the Steampipe workspace database.
 - `host` - The hostname.
 - `identity_id` - An unique identifier of the entity where the workspace is created.
+- `state_reason` - The reason for the current state of the workspace.
 - `updated_at` - The time when the workspace was last updated.
 - `updated_by` - The handle of the user who last updated the workspace.
 - `version_id` - The workspace version.